 "We are now disposed to envisage a settlement of our compensation undertaking in advance of a settlement of other outstanding questions, provided only that a substantive solution of the refugee problem were actually being implemented.
-In fixing the level of compensation owed by Israel it would be necessary to take into account the claims of Israel citizens who have a right to compensation for property left behind in Arab lands."
+In fixing the level of compensation owed by Israel in would be necessary to take it a account the claims of Israel citizens who have a right to compensation for property left behind in Arab lands."

-153. The representative of Saudi Arabia reiterated the terms of resolution 194 (III), which meant that those refugees choosing not to return should be compensated, and stated that it singled out two groups - one desiring to live at peace with their neighbours, who should return, the other desiring not to return and not to live at peace with their neighbours, who must be compensated.
+153. The representative of Saudi Arabia reimmated the terms of resolution 194 (III), which meant that those refugees choosing not to return should be compensated, and stated that it singled out two groups - one desiring to live at peace with their neighbours, who should return, the other desiring not to return and not to live at peace with their neighbours, who must be compensated.
 Thus each refugee had the right to exercise this choice, and once he expressed his desire not to return, his right to compensation should be set in motion, his property should be evaluated and the compensation should be paid.
 The process was provided for with no other conditions whatsoever.
 The Israeli declaration, however, attached a number of unwarranted conditions, including the condition that the total integration of the refugees should be carried out, if the international assistance offered in 1955 were available, if Israeli citizens who migrated from Arab countries were also compensated.
-Thus Israel rejected all rights to repatriation, and moreover made the compensation and not being worth consideration.
+Thus Israel rejected all rights to repatriation, and moreover made the compensation global, not individual.
+Accordingly he rejected the Israel declaration as not offering compensation and not being worth consideration.
 154. At the fourteenth session the representative of United Arab Republic, speaking of the choice between repatriation and compensation, stated: